South Dakota Landlord Tenant Rights

 Housing Discrimination in South Dakota

-Protected groups.
-The Fair Housing Act makes it illegal to discriminate against tenants based on their race, color, national origin, sex, familial status, religion, or disability.
-These standards do not apply to homes operated by religious organizations or owner-occupied homes.
-South Dakota has no further civil rights protections for other groups.
+Protected Groups: The Federal Fair Housing Act prohibits discrimination based on race, color, national origin, sex, familial status, religion, or disability.
+These standards do not apply to homes operated by religious organizations or some owner-occupied homes.

-Discriminatory acts & penalties.
-The state government does not have a department that handles discrimination in housing.
-The Attorney General of the state is tasked with enforcing these standards though tenants can file a complaint with the federal Department of Housing and Urban Development.
+Discriminatory Acts and Penalties: The state government does not have a department that handles discrimination in housing.
+The Attorney General of the state is tasked with enforcing these standards.
+Tenants can file a complaint with the federal Department of Housing and Urban Development.
 Penalties and activities considered discriminatory are made on a case-by-case legal basis.

 Additional Landlord Tenant Regulations in South Dakota